 Pomegranate trees can be propagated from seeds or seedlings.
 Propagation should occur between spring and summer when the temperature is around 68° Fahrenheit (20° Celsius).

 If you are propagating from a seedling, you should get a cutting from your local nursery store that is at least 2 years old.

 You should buy fully ripe seeds to start a pomegranate tree from seeds.
 You may remove any dirt or pulp by rubbing the seeds in a towel.
 Allow them to dry for a few days before sowing.

 The seeds should be planted at a depth of at least 14 inches.
 It's also a good idea to wrap the container with plastic wrap or put it in a greenhouse to keep the temperature stable enough for your seeds to thrive.
-Depending on the species and temperature, seeds might germinate in one to six weeks.
+Seeds might germinate in one to six weeks, depending on the species and temperature.

 Step 2: Choose The Right Container